angular/universal-starter/README.md

 ## Watch files
 * `npm run watch` to build your client app and start a web server

+## AoT and Prod
+* `npm run build:prod:ngc` to compile the ngfactory files and build prod

 ## Edge case of server compatibility with Promise polyfills